Ingham, Queensland: Amenities

 The town is home to the regional art gallery called TYTO Regional Art Gallery which sits alongside the Tyto Wetlands and Enrico's Restaurant.
 In the same precinct is the Hinchinbrook Shire Library located at 73-75 McIllwraith Street.

 Media

 The Herbert River Express is a newspaper published in Ingham since 1904.

-Attractions

-Wallaman Falls are about 40 km to the west of the town.
-Hinchinbrook Island is about 20 km north of Ingham.
+Sport

+The town's rugby league team, the Herbert River Crushers, play in the Townsville District Rugby League.

 Events

 The Australian-Italian Festival is held in Ingham the first weekend in August each year and is one of the most popular events in the region, with thousands of people attending the event.
 The festival celebrates Ingham's cultural background, dating from the 1890s, when the first Italian immigrants came to the region.
 More than half the population of the town are of Italian descent.
 The town is known as "Little Italy".
 The annual festival, held at Tyto Wetlands, began as an idea from a community workshop.
-Many Italians visit from Italy to celebrate the event, reinforcing the cultural ties between the inhabitants of Ingham and Italy.